MUCodeAcademy/ReEntryCode-C1/Week 5/Day 2 - Tuesday/Optional/AdditionalInfo.md

 ### Brief note about memory

 While JavaScript developers don't directly interact with memory, JavaScript does have an automatic system for memory management.
 This system automatically allocates new memory to certain addresses when variables are created, and also cleans up any memory that isn't being used.
-However, understanding how JavaScript handles memory can help you debug issues, especially when dealing with objects or arrays.
+Even though we can't interact with memory, understanding how JavaScript handles memory can help you debug issues, especially when dealing with objects or arrays.
 For instance, if you changed one object, you might see unexpected changes in another object because they share the same reference.

 ### Additional Resources